Coarse-grained dynamics of transiently-bound fast linkers: Validation of the coarse-graining approach

 \subsection{Agreement between simulations and \homogenization approach}

-We compare in Fig.~\ref{fig:explicitcompare}-a and b, the kinetic rates and forces obtained numerically and with \homogenization theory Eq.~\eqref{eq:ratesEff} and \eqref{eq:dynamicsEff} (alternatively with the formulas in Table.~\ref{tab:effectiveQuantities}) and find excellent agreement.
-Interestingly, the agreement holds for values of $\epsilon \lesssim 10$ as long as dynamics are observed at long enough times (Fig.~\ref{fig:explicitcompare}-b, inset e).
+We first compare effective rates and forces at long times.
+In Fig.~\ref{fig:explicitcompare}-a and b, the kinetic rates and forces obtained numerically and with \homogenization theory Eq.~\eqref{eq:ratesEff} and \eqref{eq:dynamicsEff} (alternatively with the formulas in Table.~\ref{tab:effectiveQuantities}) are in excellent agreement.
 The effective probability distribution function is also in agreement with the marginal distribution Eq.~\eqref{eq:marginals} (Fig.~\ref{fig:explicitcompare}-c).
 Overall, at the coarse-grained level, detailed balance holds numerically as well as analytically (Fig.~\ref{fig:explicitcompare}-d).
-Our numerical results thus show the \homogenization approach is robust to infer coarse-grained effective dynamics.
+While we present in Fig.~\ref{fig:explicitcompare} for a small value of $\varepsilon = 0.1$, similarly good agreement can be obtained for large values of $\varepsilon \simeq 10$ as long as the simulation times are long enough, which is expected from the coarse-graining procedure.